RaysceneNS/rayscenens.github.io/_posts/2018-08-31-Nts-grid-coordinate-system.md

 ### Township block encoding

-You may be wondering why we don't encode the section numbers in our township, I chose to write the township blocks using a fixed layout starting at section 1 and moving to section 36, each section writes the coordinates using a fixed encoding of [se,sw,ne,nw].
+You may be wondering why we don't encode the section numbers in our township, I chose to write the township blocks using a fixed layout starting at section 1 and moving to section 36, each section writes the coordinates using a fixed encoding of coordinates in counter clockwise winding staring with the SouthEast quadrant i.e [SE,SW,NE,NW].
 This method allows us to use a simple offset calculation to move to the coordinate that we require.
 For example to lookup the NorthEast coordinate of section 27 we use an offset of `((27-1) * 8) + 6 = 214.`

 ### Further Compression